symfony/symfony-docs/quick_tour/the_controller.rst

 Final Thoughts
 --------------

-That's all there is to it, and I'm not even sure you'll have spent the full 10 minutes.
-You were briefly introduced to bundles in the first part, and all the features you've learned about so far are part of the core framework bundle.
+That's all there is to it and I'm not even sure you'll have spent the full 10 minutes.
+You were briefly introduced to bundles in the first part and all the features you've learned about so far are part of the core framework bundle.
 But thanks to bundles, everything in Symfony can be extended or replaced.
 That's the topic of the :doc:`next part of this tutorial <the_architecture>`.